-My short answer is no. To explain why, I’ve got three points of evidence:
+The short answer is no. To explain why, I’ve got three points of evidence.

-I’ve held my particle counter up into the air coming out of my AC unit, and it’s no different from the ambient room air (See a live test here).
+This test is the easiest to do.
+I hold up my particle counter into the stream of air coming out of my AC unit.
+The test shows and it’s no different from the ambient room air.
+(See a live AC air pollution test here).
 I’ve also compared that air to outside air on very dirty days, and the air coming out of the AC is nowhere near as dirty as outside air.

-(I did this test when I had just turned on my AC.
-If the AC were bringing in dirty air and I were to test the exhaust after I had been running the AC for a long time, then my whole room would be dirty, not just the exhaust.)
+(Of course, it’s important to do this test right when turning on the AC.
+If I had tested the air after the AC had been running for a while, then my whole room would be dirty, not just the exhaust.)

-Here’s what happened in one test after turning the AC on:
+Results?
+Air conditioners make basically no difference to indoor air pollution levels.
+Here’s what happened to indoor air pollution levels in one test after turning the AC on:

 If you’re in a room with a central air system, things get trickier.
-You’ll have to do some research to find out what air is coming out of those vents.
+You’ll have to do some research of your building to find out what air is coming out of those vents.

 Some systems bring in a lot of outdoor air.
 Some bring in none.
 Some systems filter that air.
 Some don’t.